 All transactions have been at arm's length, and the Board makes the assessment that the terms and conditions for the transactions are based on the market price, taking into account the conditions when entering the transactions.
-Of the consolidated bridge loan, TSEK 19,500 comprise shareholder loans from related parties.

 30. Events after the end of reporting period